Tesla settles lawsuit against ex-Autopilot lead’s self-driving startup Aurora

 Tesla will also be conducting an “audit” of Aurora devices and material, run by a neutral third-party, to ensure no Tesla confidential info resides on Aurora-related devices and accounts.
 The EV maker also reserves the right to perform a second audit, though that expires after next February, as does the non-poaching clause.

 This is actually a lot of what Tesla was looking for from an ultimate ruling in the case, per their original filing against Anderson, Aurora and Urmson.
-Tesla provided the following statement to TechCrunch regarding the settlement through a spokesperson:
+Tesla provided, through a spokesperson, the following statement to TechCrunch regarding the settlement:

 Tesla’s lawsuit against Mr. Anderson, Mr. Urmson, and Aurora has been settled.
 Under the settlement, Mr. Anderson’s contractual obligations to Tesla will remain in place and will also be extended to Aurora, with additional specific protections being added to ensure there are no further violations.
 The settlement also establishes a process to allow Tesla to recover all of the proprietary information that was taken from the company, and it provides for Aurora’s computer systems to be subject to ongoing audits to monitor for any improper retention or use of Tesla’s property.
 Finally, $100,000 was paid to Tesla.